ligolang/ligo/gitlab-pages/website/versioned_docs/version-1.6.0/reference/tezos.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call to `Tezos.constant hash` returns the value stored on-chain
+The call to `constant hash` returns the value stored on-chain
     whose hash value is `hash` (global constants).
 This call can fail when the contract is originated if the hash is invalid or the expansion of the global constant is ill-typed, or too large (gas